patrickstoyer/CS_0764_DBMS/README.md

 	- The final merge step depends on the state at the time we finishing reading inputs
 		- In essence, we create a tree of losers priority containing the winner from the cache-sized runs, and, if applicable the first (i.e. minimum) record from any SSD or HDD temporary files, and get each record in turn from it.
 	- In-stream duplicate removal
-		- Duplicates are removed during the final merge step -- the value we're about to store is compared to the previously stored one, and if it is a duplicate we do not save it (and continue polling the PQ until we find a non-duplicate/reach the end of the inputs)
+		- Duplicates are removed during the final merge step -- the value we're about to store is compared to the previously stored one, and if it is a duplicate we do not save it (and continue polling the PQ until we find a non-duplicate/reach the end of the inputs) (this is implemented in the storeNextAndSwap functions of PriorityQueue/InputBuffer).
+- Checking sortedness/duplicates/parity (Filter.cpp)
+  	- Sortedness is checked by comparison of each of the _currentRecords the SortIterator selects after each call to next() to the previously seen one
+  	- Duplicates are checked similarly - we only report this if the Records are sorted, but if they are then we report duplicates if subsequent records exactly match.
+  	- Parity is updated by taking XOR of previous parity with each character in each Record (i.e. parity = parity ^ nextChar)

 Structures used:
 - Tree of losers priority queue